-In June of this year, Barnes & Noble reported that book sales related to anxiety had gone up 26% when compared to the previous year.
+In June 2018, Barnes & Noble reported that book sales related to anxiety had gone up 26% when compared to the previous year.
 Whether nationwide anxiety is actually increasing or whether we’re just more aware of it, it’s definitely a prevalent issue.
 Who hasn’t felt anxious from time to time?
 But for some, anxiety is an always-present condition, and, as it turns out, anxiety and sleep are closely related.
 Recently, a group of scientists shared their findings on the relationship between the two, which may prove helpful for those curious about how to improve both anxiety and sleep deprivation.

 Looking for a Connection

 At the annual meeting for the Society of Neuroscience this past December, sleep researchers Eti Ben Simon and Matthew Walker of the University of California, Berkeley shared the results of their recent anxiety study, which observed the anxiety levels of 18 healthy people.
 Following either a night of sleep or a night of staying awake, participants took anxiety tests the next morning.
 Results found that the anxiety levels of sleep-deprived individuals were 30% higher than those who had slept the night before, and that, on average, the anxiety levels exhibited were similar to levels seen in people with anxiety disorders.

 While those who suffer from anxiety disorders often have trouble sleeping, these results show that the relationship is reciprocal.
 A night of poor sleep can cause anxiety, and the anxiety, in turn, can make it harder to sleep.